 SC1 - Please provide information on the general system used for cryopreservation (liquid nitrogen or vapor phase, automatic tank filling or filling by hand).
 In case they vary from tank to tank, please provide details for each.
-Liquid nitrogen is conducted by supra-isolated pipe system from the bulk nitrogen tank to the storage containers.
-In Fragaria, liquid nitrogen and in Malus the vapor phase is used.

 SC2 - Provide details on the type of cryopreservation tanks and storage system within the tank that you use.